-Shortbread House of Edinburgh makes their delectable Oaties by hand using a family recipe and the finest ingredients.
+Shortbread House of Edinburgh's hand-made, delectable Oaties use a family recipe and the finest ingredients.
 These are proper shortbread biscuits—nice and thick for dunking!

 Our tea buyer (and baker!), Erika, used delectable Oaties to create an Oaties Berry Crisp.
 You’ll find the free recipe below.
 Bon appetit!